E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 This physical mechanism participates to the compaction of the genome.
 The *plectonemes* are braided structures you often experiment with phone cables.
 In order to study such a system we need to introduce a `linking number <https://en.wikipedia.org/wiki/Linking_number>`_ deficit into a circular polymer.
-The Linking number (Lk) is the sum of the Twist (Tw, cumulative helicity of the DNA) and the Writhe (Wr, global intracity).
+The Linking number (:math:`Lk=Tw+Wr`) is the sum of the twist (:math:`Tw`, cumulative helicity of the DNA) and the writhe (:math:`Wr`, global intracity).
-In the case of circular DNA that is topologically constrained any variation of the Twist affects the Writhe and therefore the conformation.
+In the case of circular DNA that is topologically constrained any variation of the twist affects the Writhe and therefore the conformation.
-In particular, does slow change of the twist lead to the same conformation that the one we get from a rapidly change in the Twist ?
+In particular, does slow change of the twist lead to the same conformation that the one we get from a rapidly change in the twist ?
 We then tackle the question : does the introduction protocol of Linking number inside circular molecule matter ?
 Indeed, does a rapidly Linking number injection freeze the conformation in braided structures where *plectonemes* do not merge/move along the DNA ?
 Does the memory of initial conformation matter ?